who we are, what we do & our history

 Tamara is Team Leader for the Bedford area.
 Tamara is trained to teach the team about medication management, epilepsy and rescue medications.

-Team Leader – Daphne Hayward has been with Care Forum since 2006 and is the Team Leader for the Aylesbury area.
+Home Support Worker – Daphne Hayward has been with Care Forum since 2006 and was until recently the Team Leader for the Aylesbury area.

 Daphne finds that her work, grandchildren and house renovation prevent her from having time for hobbies although she does enjoy a spot of gardening.

 Team Leader – Lucy Bascom (née Bryant) has been with us since 2014 and is the team leader for the Bigglewade area.
 Lucy has over ten years’ experience working with children with special educational needs with various complex and life limiting medical needs.
-Most of Lucy’s free time is spent answering numerous questions from her curious young son or chasing after her toddler as he tries to eat his brother’s pet snail.
+Most of Lucy’s free time is spent answering numerous questions from her curious son or consoling his younger brother when his chocolate bar snaps in half.

 Office Manager – Tia Diack works almost full time in the office as well as supporting one of the Care Forum children.